chrisbin07/WheatOakModelZoo/README.md

-WheatOakModelZoo
-Oak Model Blobs for Wheat Detection - Trained on GWHD 2020
+OAK Model Blobs for Wheat Detection - Trained on GWHD 2020